 Identity provider initiated logins

 With identity provider initiated logins, users directly access the login manager and sign in with their account.
-When the user submits their account information, the identity provider sends the SAML response directly to Portal for ArcGIS.
+When the user submits their account information, the identity provider sends the SAML response directly to ArcGIS Enterprise.
 The user is then signed in and redirected to the portal website where they can immediately access resources without having to sign in to the organization again.

 The option to sign in using built-in accounts is not available from the login manager.
 To sign in to the organization with built-in accounts, members must access the portal website directly.